shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/scaffold-a-subgraph.md

   --node http://localhost:8020/ punks
 ```

 That's a mouthful!
-What does this code do?
+Let's look at it line by line.

 - `graph init` is the CLI command that will initialize an empty subgraph.
 - `--allow-simple-name` simplifies the naming convention of our local graph.